cohortfsllc/crimson/README.md

 You will need

 - cmake
 - Seasatar
-  seastare may be acquired with
+  it may be fetched with

-  `git clone git://github.com/scylladb/seastar.git`
+        git clone git://github.com/scylladb/seastar.git

   and built with

-  `./configure.py; ninja-build`
+        ./configure.py; ninja-build

-  For more info read Seastar's install instructions
+  For more info read Seastar's install instructions.

 Call CMake and build make.
 If you have seastar installed in a nonstandard location, use a line like

-`PKG_CONFIG_PATH=/path/to/seastar/build/release cmake /path/to/crimson`
+    PKG_CONFIG_PATH=/path/to/seastar/build/release cmake /path/to/crimson

 (Substitute `debug` for release if you wish.)